Leshao-Zhang/VRInteraction/README.md

  - Create a new 3D project.

- - Import this Github to your assets.
+ - Import this Github to your assets folder.

- - Open the example scene in the folder.
+ - Open the scene in the folder.

  - Play.